Wielding/firefox-browser-ui-sounds/README.md

 # Credits

-All sounds were provided by Andre Louis who retains all rights and has graciously provided them for use in this extension.
+All sounds were graciously provided by Andre Louis who retains all rights.

 You can check out his music and other work at https://youtube.com/TheOnjLouis.